hxnshaw/e-commerce-api/README.md

 * Drop ratings and add reviews.
 # Admin(s) can do the following:
 * View all the information stored in the database (Users, Products etc)
-* view/add/edit/delete orders, users, products and reviews.
+* view/add/edit/delete users, products and reviews.